 All four components of the primary composite endpoint individually contributed to the treatment effect.
-Dapagliflozin also reduced the incidence of the composite endpoint of $\geq 50\%$ sustained decline in eGFR, end-stage kidney disease or renal death and the composite endpoint of cardiovascular death and hospitalisation for heart failure.
-Treatment with dapagliflozin improved overall survival in chronic kidney disease patients with a significant reduction in all-cause mortality (Figure 8).
+Dapagliflozin also reduced the incidence of the composite endpoint of $\geq$ 50% sustained decline in eGFR, end-stage kidney disease or renal death (HR 0.56 [95% CI 0.45, 0.68], p<0.0001) and the composite endpoint of cardiovascular death and hospitalisation for heart failure (HR 0.71 [95% CI 0.55, 0.92], p=0.0089) (Figure 10).

-Figure 8: Treatment effects for the primary and secondary composite endpoints, their individual components, and all-cause mortality
+Figure 10: Treatment effects for the primary and secondary composite endpoints, their individual components, and all-cause mortality